From self-sufficient villages to pioneering national parks, we round up 20 of the world’s greenest destinations

 The first country to recognise the rights of nature in its constitution, Ecuador is regularly named as the World’s Leading Green Destination at the World Travel Awards.

-As well as laying claim to the Galapagos Islands, Ecuador boasts a huge chunk of Amazon rainforest and is one of the last bastions of South American cloud forest.
+As well as laying claim to the wildlife-rich Galapagos Islands, Ecuador boasts a huge chunk of rainforest and is one of the last bastions of South American cloud forest.
 The country is not without its environmental issues (tempting oil reserves lie beneath the rainforest are slowly being tapped by the current government), but it remains one of the most biodiverse destinations on the planet and offers some of the best eco-lodges in South America.

 If you’re visiting Rwanda on the last Saturday of the month, then you better pack a litter picker.
 Why?
 Because your trip will coincide with umuganda, a community day of national housekeeping where every citizen (including the president) goes out to clean the country.
 This monthly spruce up and the ban on plastic bags make Rwanda one of the cleanest nations on the planet.

-14. The Isle of Eigg, Scotland
+13. The Isle of Eigg, Scotland

 Floating off the coast of mainland Scotland, The Isle of Eigg is owned by a consortium of local residents, the Highland Council and the Scottish Wildlife Trust, who pooled their resources together in 1997 to buy the island.
 Since signing the deeds, Eigg’s empowered owners have established the world’s first completely renewable electricity grid (using energy from the sun, water and wind), and developed a sustainable ecotourism industry.
 The Island’s infrastructure and policies ensure the island remains a haven for wildlife such as Minke whales, golden eagles and cuckoo.